foneandrew/MiniDraw/README.md

 I have left the source files as untouched as possible so that it is pretty much what I ended up handing in.

-I remember that the polygon shape is poorly implemented in terms of selecting, which was mainly due to me not being bothered to figure out the mathematics required at the time I wrote the program.

 We were supplied with some files, and then had to fill the rest in, and create our own classes.
 I completed the work in bluejay.